Mary Idema Pew Library

 The library showcases GVSU’s commitment to sustainable progress, and was awarded LEED Platinum, the highest LEED Certification.
 The building is expected to use less than 50% of the energy normally required of a building this size.

-Nineteen group study rooms accommodate groups of two to twelve, and are reservable online.
+Study rooms accommodate groups of 1 to 3, and are reservable online.
 Students can also create a room on-the-fly in any of the collaborative areas.

-The library has two rooms for library instruction: a traditional 48 seat computer lab as well as a 30 seat lab designed for high-tech collaboration.
+The library has two rooms for library instruction: a traditional computer lab as well as a lab designed for high-tech collaboration.
 Both labs are open to students when not reserved for formal instruction.

-On the Atrium level, the library will have the ability to host educational speakers and larger events in the Multipurpose Room and more intimate exhibitions and performances in the glass-enclosed Exhibition Space.
+On the Atrium level, the library has the ability to host educational speakers and larger events in the Multipurpose Room.
+Contact Event Services to reserve the space.

 The library is a learning laboratory where students can collaborate, get help with research or writing assignments, practice public speaking, or develop digital projects—skills they will use for the rest of their lives.